 The land under your house isn’t at risk from theft, windstorm, fire and the other perils covered in your homeowners policy.
 So don’t include its value in deciding how much home insurance to buy.
 If you do, you will pay a higher premium than you should.

 Buy your auto and home policies from the same insurer (carrier)

 Some companies that sell home, auto and liability coverage will take 5% to 15% off your premium if you buy two or more policies from them.
 But make certain this combined price is lower than buying the different coverages from different companies.

 Make your home more resistant to disaster

-Find out from your insurance agent what you can do to make your home more resistant to hurricanes, windstorms, and other natural disasters.
+Find out from your insurance agent what you can do to make your home more resistant to windstorms and hail, hurricanes, and other natural disasters.
 You may be able to save by reinforcing your roof, adding storm shutters or buying stronger roofing materials.
 Older homes can be updated to make them better able to withstand hurricane wind and water.
 In addition, consider modernizing your heating, plumbing and electrical systems to reduce the risk of fire and water damage.